Members of the Pool of European Youth Researchers

 Since 2013 Marina is the head of Youth Studies Institute in Armenia.
 As a director of the Institute Marina managed several youth studies: The issues of youth employment in Armenia, Mapping of the youth NGOs, and Research on youth work and youth worker, Evaluation of the youth state policy strategy, youth employment and creative industries in Armenia.
 Marina has extensive record in working with the UN Agencies (UNDP, UNICEF) in Armenia; youth organisations and International donors (Open Society Foundations Armenia, Save the Children International, DVV International Armenia).

 She authored over 30 research articles, reports, book chapters, and policy reports on youth policy, youth employment, inclusive education, civic education, child rights and higher education.

-Dr. Alena Ignatovitch, PhD, Associate Professor of the Youth Policy and Sociocultural Communications Chair (National Institute for Higher Education, Minsk); Member of Association of Professors Of Slavonic Countries (APSC); Member of the Council Board of the Association of Youth Workers (the Republic of Belarus); Member of the Editorial Board of “Social Behavior Research and Practice Open Journal” (USA).
+Dr. Alena Ignatovitch, PhD, the Head of the Youth Policy and Sociocultural Communications Chair (National Institute for Higher Education, Minsk); Member of Association of Professors Of Slavonic Countries (APSC); Member of the Council Board of the Association of Youth Workers (the Republic of Belarus); Member of the Editorial Board of “Social Behavior Research and Practice Open Journal” (USA).

 I consider my work in the youth field as a combination of research, practice and legislation.
 I have expertise in drafting local legal acts and analytical reports (e.g. Annual National Report "On the situation of youth in the Republic of Belarus"; Strategies of the State Youth PolicyDevelopments in the Republic of Belarus (up to 2030); Educational Standards of the Republic of Belarus in the specialty of retraining of executives and specialists with higher education, etc.).

-I authored more than 70 academic, legislative and methodological publications reflecting my research interests: fostering youth employment; developing social inclusion of various minor youth groups; promoting evidence-based youth policy; realizing continuity and integrity of education; creating educational multicultural environment.
+I authored more than 80 academic, legislative and methodological publications reflecting the following interests: fostering youth employment; developing social inclusion of various minor youth groups; promoting evidence-based youth policy; realizing continuity and integrity of education; creating educational multicultural environment.